BCDH/TEI-Authorizer/README.md

 $ mvn package
 ```

 The compiled uber jar file can then be found at `target/tei-authorizer-1.0-SNAPSHOT-oxygen-plugin.jar`.
-TODO check link

 # Acknowledgements